questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

   src="/img/blog/2020-10-16/payout-change-with-avg.png"
 />

-Now let's vary the standard deviation and observe how this affects the distribution and expected option value:
+And here is the effect of standard deviation:

 <img
   alt="A chart showing how distribution of outcomes and value change with the standard deviation"